CornellCustomDev/cd-laravel-base/README.md

 ## Recreate database with User table data:

 Run this command to recreate your database and seed users table:

     lando artisan migrate:fresh --seed

-Notes: The migrate:refresh command will roll back all of your migrations and then execute the migrate command.
+**Notes**: The migrate:refresh command will roll back all of your migrations and then execute the migrate command.
 This command effectively re-creates your entire database.

 ## Layout